CSCfi/csc-user-guide/docs/computing/connecting.md

 numbers, letters and special characters. **Important:** Do not leave the passphrase empty.

-In Linux and macOS the public key can be copied to Puhti as follows.
-This command also works in MobaXterm.
+In Linux, macOS and MobaXterm the public key can be copied with `ssh-copy-id`, for example in order to copy the key to Puhti use:

 ```bash
 ssh-copy-id <csc_username>@puhti.csc.fi
 ```

 You will be prompted for your CSC password (not the passphrase in the previous phase).
-In subsequent logins to Puhti you should then provide the passphrase.
+In subsequent logins you should then provide the passphrase.
 It is possible to use an SSH agent (`ssh-agent` in Linux) which requires the user to provide the passphrase only once per session.

-If you created the SSH key using Windows Powershell, you need to manually copy-paste the public key to Puhti.
+If you created the SSH key using Windows Powershell, you need to manually copy-paste the public key to supercomputer.
 Look for the public key file.
 It may be in the folder where you created it, in `.ssh\id_rsa.pub` under the HOME folder, or in `C:\Users\Username\.ssh` (where `Username` is your user name).
 Note that you may need to edit your Windows settings to see hidden folders i.e. those which start with ".".
 Once located, open it with an editor and copy the content to the clipboard.
 Next, connect to Puhti and open the file `.ssh/authorized_keys` with your favourite editor (e.g. `nano`).
 Paste the public key from the clipboard to the end of the file and save the file.

 ### **Using SSH keys with PuTTy**